-i) A new estate road serving a new development can either be adopted by the highway authority, Suffolk County Council (SCC), or remain un-adopted and therefore the responsibility for its upkeep ultimately lies with the property owners.
-For a road to be adopted, it must meet certain SCC standards, as provided in the Suffolk Design Guide and Estate Road Specification.

-&lt;sup>6 Suffolk County Council (2000) Suffolk Design Guide for Residential Areas ii) There has been growing concern about the number of un-adopted roads which require homeowners to pay an additional service charge for their upkeep and maintenance.
+- i) A new estate road serving a new development can either be adopted by the highway authority, Suffolk County Council (SCC), or remain un-adopted, with its upkeep ultimately the responsibility lies with the property owners.
+For a road to be adopted, it must meet certain SCC standards, as provided in the Suffolk Design Guide and Estate Road Specification. - ii) There has been growing concern about the number of un-adopted roads which require homeowners to pay an additional service charge for their upkeep and maintenance.
 This is not only for the road itself: the drainage systems that often run underneath the road also have to be similarly un-adopted.
 In a village such as Stradbroke where the risk of surface water flooding has been proven to be significant, it is particularly important that drainage solutions can be adopted by the drainage authority.